-The UNC Charlotte School of Architecture Summer Design Academy 2020 is a one-week program that will introduce high school students to the discipline and study of architecture.
-Students will work in a studio setting in the School of Architecture (SoA) and will explore a variety of contemporary architectural issues through a series of design projects.
+The UNC Charlotte School of Architecture Summer Design Academy 2021 is a one-week program June 6 - June 12 that will introduce high school students to the discipline and study of architecture.

-Daily lectures and presentations will be given by SoA faculty and invited guests (local architects, designers and artists) in order to introduce participants to the different elements and opportunities in architecture and design.
-Participants will also be given the opportunity to work in groups led by current SoA students to prepare and give their own presentations in both large and small group formats.
+Online presentations will be given by SoA faculty and invited guests (local architects, designers and artists) each day of the program in order to introduce participants to the different elements and opportunities in architecture and design.
+Participants will also be given the opportunity to work in groups led by current SoA students on design projects throughout the week.

-Hands-on workshops that focus on introducing and developing analog and digital skill sets will occur in a variety of formats throughout the program.
-These sessions will take place in the SoA studios, workspaces, computer labs and seminar rooms depending on their content.
-Each workshop will help participants become familiar with the wide range of methodologies that are used in an architectural education.
+Workshops will introduce various analog and digital skill sets that SoA students use on a regular basis.
+These sessions will help participants become familiar with the wide range of methodologies that are used in an architectural education.

 Group and individual projects will focus on ways to explore specific architectural concepts utilizing an array of analog and digital media.
 Participants will work with faculty and SoA students to make drawings, models and constructions at varying sizes, scales and levels of complexity.

-Participants will be encouraged to engage in frequent formal and informal discussions about the program themes, selected readings and their projects.
+Participants will be encouraged to engage in frequent formal and informal discussions about the program themes, selected readings and their role in design projects.
 These conversations will help develop a basic understanding of the vocabulary used to discuss design while introducing important historical and contemporary works of architecture.

-Students must be at least sixteen years old by June 1, 2020, to be eligible to attend the camp.
-There are no specific prerequisites, students will receive instruction and guidance in areas that are required to pursue the program.
+Students must be at least sixteen years old by June 1, 2021, to be eligible to participate in the camp.
+There are no specific prerequisites; students will receive instruction and guidance in areas that are required to pursue the program.
 Any student who is willing to make a conscientious effort will be able to complete the course assignments successfully.
-Enrollment is limited to 40 students; preference will be given to rising seniors.
-If the enrollment limit is reached prior to the closing date for applications a waiting list will be established.

 Application Procedure & Program Cost